Internship and Study Abroad

-Students will be required to register for the internship course during the semester identified in their curriculum plan regardless of actual internship participation dates.
+Students will be required to register for the internship course during the semester of participation.
 Undergraduate students will typically participate in the internship or study abroad during the spring and summer semesters of their third year of study as undergraduates.
 Any deviation from the curriculum plan will require prior approval by the LA department.
 Students will not be granted internship credit experience for professional experience that takes place prior to their second year of undergraduate study.

 Report and Evaluation

-To receive credit for internship, each student must submit an Employer Evaluation Form (EEF) upon completion of work study with a professional office.
+To receive credit for internship, each student must submit an Internship Evaluation Survey upon completion of work study with a professional office.
 In addition, each student will be required to correspond with the department assigned faculty for midterm and final term internship evaluations, as well as present a report detailing work activities.
-The EEF form, check points, and report will be the basis for assigning a final pass/fail grade for the minimum 3 credit course.
+The IES survey, check points, and report will be the basis for assigning a final grade for the minimum 3 credit course.